Religious humanism: French Revolution

-The Cult of Reason (Culte de la Raison) was an atheist religion devised during the French Revolution by Jacques Hébert, Pierre Gaspard Chaumette and their supporters.
+The Cult of Reason (Culte de la Raison) was an atheist philosophy devised during the French Revolution by Jacques Hébert, Pierre Gaspard Chaumette and their supporters.

 In 1793 during the French Revolution, the cathedral Notre Dame de Paris was turned into a Temple to Reason and for a time Lady Liberty replaced the Virgin Mary on several altars.

 Positivism

 In the 1850s, Auguste Comte, the Father of Sociology, founded Positivism, a "religion of humanity".
 Auguste Comte was a student and secretary for Claude Henri de Rouvroy, Comte de Saint-Simon, the Father of French Socialism.
 Auguste Comte coined the term "altruism".

-The BBC notes "While atheism is merely the absence of belief, humanism is a positive attitude to the world, centred on human experience, thought, and hopes."
+The BBC notes "While atheism is merely the absence of belief, humanism is a positive attitude to the world, centered on human experience, thought, and hopes."

 Humanistic Religious Association

 One of the earliest forerunners of contemporary chartered humanist organizations was the Humanistic Religious Association formed in 1853 in London.
 This early group was democratically organized, with male and female members participating in the election of the leadership and promoted knowledge of the sciences, philosophy, and the arts.